zugexiaodui/torch_flops/README.md

 # Print the total FLOPs
 total_flops = flops_counter.print_total_flops()
 ```
+You can also feed more than one sequential arguments for the model in `propagate()` if the `model.forward()` function need not only one arguments.

 # Advantage
 `torch_flops` can capture all the operations excuted in the forward including the operations not wrapped by `nn.Module`, like `torch.matmul`, `@`, `+` and `tensor.exp`, and it can ignore the FLOPs of the modules not used in the forward process.